Secretary problem: The game of googol

-According to Thomas S. Ferguson, the secretary problem appeared for the first time in print when it was featured by Martin Gardner in his February 1960 Mathematical Games column in Scientific American.
-Here is how Gardner formulated it: "Ask someone to take as many slips of paper as he pleases, and on each slip write a different positive number.
+In the article "Who solved the Secretary problem?"
+(Ferguson, 1989), it's claimed the secretary problem first appeared in print in Martin Gardner's February 1960 Mathematical Games column in Scientific American:Ask someone to take as many slips of paper as he pleases, and on each slip write a different positive number.
 The numbers may range from small fractions of 1 to a number the size of a googol (1 followed by a hundred zeroes) or even larger.
 These slips are turned face down and shuffled over the top of a table.
 One at a time you turn the slips face up.
 The aim is to stop turning when you come to the number that you guess to be the largest of the series.
 You cannot go back and pick a previously turned slip.
-If you turn over all the slips, then of course you must pick the last one turned."
+If you turn over all the slips, then of course you must pick the last one turned.Ferguson pointed out that the secretary game remained unsolved, as a zero-sum game with two antagonistic players.
+In this game: